Manhattanville College will hold its 2014 Commencement ceremonies and Baccalaureate on the dates and times as follows:

 Can I watch the event from home?

 The Thursday ceremony starts at 7:00pm and the Saturday ceremony starts at 11:00am.
-People will be able to view the event at http://www.govaliants.tv/
+People will be able to view the event for free at http://www.govaliants.tv/